 Problems: Problem sets and Mastering Chemistry exercises will be assigned after each lecture and a complete list for the textbook can be found on page 5 of the Syllabus.
 I strongly encourage you to do as many problems as possible, the more you practice the better you will get.
-Also posted in Course Materials on BB, blank old exams from my 2015 and 2016 classes as well as their answer keys.
+Also posted in Course Materials on BB, blank old exams from my 2016 and 2017 classes as well as their answer keys.
 These are a great way to evaluate what you understand and what you do not.
 Remember though that test questions will change but the format and concepts will remain the same.
 Do not study with just the old exams!
 Also there are sample homework problem videos posted for extra "at-home" help.

-Recitations: Throughout the semester I will hold recitations on the Monday evening before an exam from 7:30-9:30 pm in Marsh Life Sciences 235.
-The Sunday before a mid-semester exam I will hold an exam review session from 4:00-6:00 pm in Marsh Life Sciences 235.
+Recitations: Throughout the semester I will hold recitations on the Monday evening before an exam from 6:45-8:45 pm in Marsh Life Sciences 235.
+The Sunday before a mid-semester exam I will hold an exam review session from 9:00-11:00 am in Marsh Life Sciences 235.
 These problem sessions are meant to address your questions about lecture topics and/or homework problem solving, so come prepared with questions.

-Homework Quizzes: There will be ten graded homework quizzes during the semester.
+Homework Quizzes: There will be ten graded homework quizzes (best 10 out of 12) during the semester.
 These assignments will occur once we finish a chapter and will be found in Mastering Chemistry.
 You will have several days to complete each assignment, but I would not wait until the last moment.

-Exams: The exams are scheduled to be Monday evenings from 7:35-10:35 pm in Billings Lecture Hall I101.
+Exams: The exams are scheduled to be Monday evenings from 6:40-9:40 pm in Billings Lecture Hall I101.
 There are no scheduled make up dates.
 While taking the exams only non-programmable non-graphing calculators are permitted.
 No other electronic devices are allowed (i.e. no cell phones, mp3 players, ipods, etc.).
 It is the responsibility of the student to bring a non-programmable non-graphing calculator to the exams, since there will be no extras provided.
 Students caught using any other electronic device other than a non-programmable non-graphing calculator will receive a zero for the exam.